BME-MIT-IET/ivt-ha-2024-chuck-chuck/doc/Static_Analysis.md

 # Static Analysis Report

+Written and Documented by Mean Diamand and Doskozhoeva Eliza

 ## Objective

-- The goal of this document is to provide the overview of the maths implementation of the project by using the static analysis tool to automatically reviewing the code of the project which can result in clean code.
+- The goal of this document is to provide the overview of some implementations of the project by using the static analysis tool to automatically reviewing the code of the project which can result in clean code.

 ## Tool